- Current students

 - Taught by highly experienced lecturers with roles in community and national organisations.

-- Further your studies by progressing to the Master of Applied Practice (Social Practice) or the Master of Applied Practice (generic pathway).
+- Further your studies by progressing to the Master of Applied Practice (Social Practice).

 - Flexibility: choose full- or part-time study to fit in with your professional practice.